-Standard 1.3.3 and Schedule 18 list the permitted processing aids.
+Standard 1.3.3 and Schedule 18 of the Code list the permitted processing aids.
 Enzymes of microbial origin permitted to be used as processing aids are listed in the table to subsection S18-4(5) or in the table to subsection S18-9(3) of Schedule 18, depending on whether a technological purpose has been specified.
 Enzymes of microbial origin listed in the table to subsection S18-4(5) are permitted for use as a processing aid to perform any technological purpose if the enzyme is derived from the corresponding source specified in the table.
 The table to subsection S18-9(3) lists those substances, including enzymes derived from particular sources, that are permitted to be used as processing aids for specific technological purposes in relation to:

-- if a food is specified-that food; or - if no food is specified-any food.
+if a food is specified-that food; or

-$^{^2}$ Fructanase is also known as fructan β-fructosidase (EC 3.2.1.80).
-Refer to Section 2.3.2 of this report for an explanation regarding naming of this enzyme.
+$^{^3}$ Fructanase is also known as fructan β -fructosidase (EC 3.2.1.80).
+Refer to Section 2.4.2 of this report for an explanation regarding naming of this enzyme.